Bishops in the Church of Scotland: Historical recognition of episcopal ordination

-However, this lack of recognition for an office of episcopate distinct from that of a presbyter did not entail a rejection of the validity of ordinations by the Anglican Bishops of the Church of England.
+However, this lack of recognition for an office of episcopate distinct from that of a presbyter did not entail a rejection of the validity of ordinations by the Anglican bishops of the Church of England.
 This allowed for former ministers of the English church to be received into service of the Church of Scotland, following suitable examination, without reordination.

 Use of the term "bishop" in the Church of Scotland today

-Although the Church of Scotland had no bishops after 1690, the term "bishop" is Biblical and it is not surprising that a Presbyterian Church, with its focus on the Bible, should retain the word in its basic sense of "one who has oversight".
+Although the Church of Scotland had no bishops after 1690, the term "bishop" is found in the Bible and the church does retain the word in its basic sense of "one who has oversight".
 Specifically, a minister who is placed in charge of a person training for the ministry is referred to as the student's bishop.
 This term is used in the context of theology students doing "student attachments" (work-experience placements) in parishes and later of graduates who must complete a probationary year in a parish prior to ordination.
 Most lay people in the Church of Scotland, however, would be unaware of this usage.